aayla-secura/tes-0MQ/README.md

  * "1": reply when hdf5 conversion begins

+7. **Capture mode**

+ * "0": auto: capture and convert unless only status is requested

+ * "1": capture only: at least one of ticks or events must be given

+ * "2": convert only: neither ticks nor events can be given

+If neither ticks nor events is given **and** capture mode is auto, the request is interpreted as a status request and the reply that was sent previously for this filename is re-sent.

 A job will only terminate at receiving a tick, and only if both the minimum number of ticks and the minimum number of non-tick events has been recorded.

 As a consequence of how `zsock_recv` parses arguments, the client may omit frames corresponding to ignored arguments or arguments which are "0".
 Therefore to get a status of a file, only the filename and possibly measurement is required.

 #### Message frames in a reply